 - A certified original copy of the constitution of the proposed company by a lawyer.

-- Submit your application for Business Registration and make sure that everything is properly filled in the application.
+- Submit your application for Business Registration and make sure that everything is filled correctly in the application.
 Here is a checklist of what must be stated in the application-

 - Name of the proposed company